Sanketkgboy/movie_search_react_app/README.md

 # Project Name: Movie Seacrh React App

+# How to run this project on your local machine after cloning/ downloading repo from github in case if it is throwing some error.
+1. git clone [repository url]
+2. cd [local repository]
+3. /* Delete the node_modules folder and any 'lock' files such as yarn.lock or package-lock.json if present.*/ (In my case, I deleted package-lock.json)
+4. npm install
+5. npm start
+Now, if you are still able to see some errors on the terminal then,
+6. npm audit fix
+7. npm start ---> Project will run.

 # About The Project
 This project is built using React, implementing React Hooks, Context API, Storing Data in localStorage and fetching data from an external API.